ms1901/CF_Project/README.md

 # Collaborative Filtering
-## An impementation of "A Context-Aware User-Item Representation Learning for Item Recommendationg".
+## An impementation of "A Context-Aware User-Item Representation Learning for Item Recommendation".